-- 4.3.6.1 Check if switch SW2 is on.
-If switch is off, turn switch to the on position (upward).
+- 4.3.6 No Red Strobe Operation - Check if switch SW2 is on.
+If switch is off, turn switch to the 4.3.6.1 on position (upward).
+Reset the circuit breaker at the service panel.
 If okay, go to the next step. - 4.3.6.2 Turn switch SW1 to the on position (upward).
-On the breaker at the service panel to the lights, turn off then back on.
-If the beacon comes on then the unit fail-safes back to the white back-up mode of operation, then replace the red mode flashtube.
+On the breaker at the service panel to the lights, turn off, then back on.
+If the beacons comes on, then the unit fail-safes back to the white back-up mode of operation, then replace the failed red mode flashtube.

 Note: Once the unit fail-safes, you will need to reset the breaker at the panel in order to release the latched relay in this circuit anytime a failure has been detected.
-This is an important fact to remember when trouble-shooting this system.
+This is an important fact to remember when trouble shooting this system.